Montgomery Property Tax Protests - By Value, Property Type, and Number

 Texas property owners should protest annually since Mass appraisal used by appraisal districts includes many errors based on limited resources.
 About 500 appraisers value all 20 million Texas tax parcels; about 40,000 per appraiser.
 Another 1,500 appraisers measure new construction.

-Montgomery County Property Tax Protests
+MCAD Property Tax Protests

 Texas cannot function without property taxes, as they are used to replace the typical state income tax when it comes to funding the government.
 The Montgomery Central Appraisal District (MCAD) is in charge of evaluating properties and gathering funds for taxing entities like school districts, MUDs, and the local government.
 Because they are both vital and one of the major expenses of every Texan’s budget, there is a constitutional right to dispute property taxes.
 Taxpayers in Montgomery County are some of the more zealous of these protestors, thanks to the aggressiveness of MCAD.

-MCAD may have a lot of power, but a Montgomery County taxpayer can find a powerful ally in O’Connor.
+MCAD may have a lot of power, but a taxpayer can find a powerful ally in O’Connor.
 One of the largest property tax protesting firms in America, O’Connor has been helping Texans pay only their fair share for over 50 years.
 With experience and manpower on their side, O’Connor is dedicated to bringing you the best property tax protest result possible.

-Total Parcels in Montgomery Central Appraisal District
+Total Parcels in MCAD

 Total Protests Montgomery CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.